Quick and easy breakfast ideas are my jam, which is why I love these pancake muffins.

 No need to hover over the stove waiting for the pancakes to be the perfect amount of cooked before flipping.
 No flipping required at all, actually.

-As well regular pancakes, mixing the batter too much can lead to tough or chewy Pancake Muffins, when they really should be light and fluffy.
+As well as with regular pancakes, mixing the delicious pancake batter too much can lead to tough or chewy Pancake Muffins, when they really should be light and fluffy.

 The fun part about these delicious pancakes is adding your favorite toppings.
-I love to mix it up between chocolate chips, berries, and walnuts.
+I love to mix it up between mini chocolate chips, berries, and walnuts.
 Great for kids and slumber parties to let everyone create their own.
-Here are more ideas!
+Here are more ideas for different flavors!

 - Nutella (though be prepared for these to be messy)